Showing 11 - 20 of 61 Records

 Image nop

-• Description: SC 1506 (110 foot sub-chaser) in the waters of Lake Champlain.
-Built by Donovan Construction Company of St. Paul, Minn. at the Shelburne Shipyard.
+- Description: July 15, 1944.
+Sub-chaser SC 1506 seen in Lake Champlain.
+Built by Donovan Construction Company of St. Paul, Minn. at the Shelburne Shipyard in Vermont.
 Company locally called Donovan Contracting.
-Probably 1940s.

 Donovan Construction Company, Burlington